imcjp/FLDPCR-AuBCR/README.md

 # FLDPCR-AuBCR
-# Code for "Boosting Accuracy of Differential Privacy Continuous Data Release for Federated Learning"
+# Code for "Boosting Accuracy of Differentially Private Continuous Data Release for Federated Learning"

-The project is the code for the paper **"Boosting Accuracy of Differential Privacy Continuous Data Release for Federated Learning"**.
+The project is the code for the paper **"Boosting Accuracy of Differentially Private Continuous Data Release for Federated Learning"**.

 In this project, we design a novel differential privacy continuous data release (DPCR) model called augmented BIT-based continuous data release (AuBCR) model.